gleam-lang/awesome-gleam/README.md

 ## Generators

 - [mrdimosthenis/minigen](https://github.com/mrdimosthenis/minigen) - A library for generating random data in the Erlang ecosystem, written in Gleam.
-- [nicklasxyz/gleam_stats](https://github.com/NicklasXYZ/gleam_stats) - A library for generating and working with random numbers, distributions and statistics.

 ## HTTP